-NBA News: Toronto Raptors Are Looking For A New Coach & Master P Wants A Shot
+NBA News: Toronto Raptors Are Looking For A New Coach And Master P Wants A Shot

 Rapper and entertainment mogul Master P wants a shot to coach the Toronto Raptors.
 As ludicrous as it sounds, Master P brings up a few solid reasons why he should be considered for the Raptors’ coaching vacancy.

-TMZ is reporting that Master P, whose real name is making his pitch to coach the Raptors.
+TMZ is reporting that Master P, whose real name is Percy Miller, is making his pitch to coach the Raptors.
 It is not the first time that the rapper has lobbied for an interview to coach an NBA team.

-In 2016, Master P brought up his credentials (courtesy of TMZ) which would qualify him to be a coach somewhere in the NBA.
+In 2016, Master P brought up his credentials which would qualify him to be a coach somewhere in the NBA, courtesy of TMZ.
 And they are much better than what many people would expect.

 Master P had a couple of stints in the NBA, one with the Charlotte Hornets, the other with the Toronto Raptors.
 Master P’s time playing professional basketball on the highest level did not last long, however, his brief NBA experience is more than over half of the league’s coaches.

-Master P claims that his musical style of gangster rap cost him (courtesy of Complex) his shot with the Hornets.
+Master P claims that his musical style of gangster rap cost him his shot with the Hornets.
 Master P’s account has never been disproven.
-During that time period Master P received a tryout from the Hornets just after the end of the infamous NBA lockout of the 1998-99 season.
+During that time period, Master P received a tryout from the Hornets just after the end of the infamous NBA lockout of the 1998-99 season.

 Before Demar Derozan was an NBA all-star I coached him & Romeo from the 7…. https://t.co/UfCA03jKEn pic.twitter.com/viscGyiIzP